hhtokpinar/sqfEntity/README.md

 Open downloaded folder named sqfentity-master in VSCode and Click "Get Packages" button in the alert window that "Some packages are missing or out of date, would you like to get them now?"

+## What's New?

+   Added **@SqfEntityBuilderForm** annotation to generate add/edit/list view controllers and added these special controls:
+   - DropdownList controls for related tables
+   - checkbox for bool field
+   - datetime picker for datetime field
+   - date picker for date field

+  See the application for sample use

 ## Getting Started

 This project is a starting point for a SqfEntity ORM for database application.
 Some files in the project:

     1. main.dart                      : Startup file contains sample methods for using sqfEntity
+    2. model / controller.dart        : main controller that provides access to created form views from the application main page (CAN BE MODIFIED)
-    2. model / model.dart           : Declare and modify your database model
+    3. model / model.dart             : Declare and modify your database model (CAN BE MODIFIED)
-    3. model / model.g.dart         : Sample created model for examples
+    4. model / model.g.dart           : Sample generated model for examples (DO NOT MODIFY BY HAND)
+    5. model / model.g.view.dart      : Sample generated form views for examples (DO NOT MODIFY BY HAND)
+    6. model / view.list.dart         : The View that List your saved table items (CAN BE MODIFIED)
+    7. model / view.detail.dart       : The View that List your saved table items (CAN BE MODIFIED)
+    8. sample_filter / *.dart         : Sample Widget showing how to filter toList() at runtime
-    4. assets / chinook.sqlite      : Sample db if you want to use an exiting database or create model from database
+    9. assets / chinook.sqlite        : Sample db if you want to use an exiting database or create model from database
-    5. app.dart                     : Sample App for display created model.
+    10. app.dart                      : Sample App for display created model.
                                         (Updating frequently.
 Please click 'Watch' to follow updates)
-    6. LICENSE.txt                  : see this file for License Terms
+    11. LICENSE.txt                   : see this file for License Terms

 ### dependencies:

     dependencies:
-      sqfentity: ^1.2.0+6
+      sqfentity: ^1.2.2+7
-      sqfentity_gen: ^1.1.0+4
+      sqfentity_gen: ^1.2.0+8

     dev_dependencies:
       build_runner: ^1.6.5